telefonicaid/kafnus/doc/05_kafnus_ngsi.md

 - `raw_errors`
 - `raw_mongo`

-These are populated with NGSIv2 notifications from CB (or simulated with mosquitto or via `producer.py`).
+These are populated with NGSIv2 notifications from CB (or simulated with mosquitto or via a producer script).

 ---